fdeblasio/pokeemerald-expansion/notes.md

     - Poison Fang: 60->65

 ### Field Moves
-- Replace Waterfall with an item, similar to Surf/Dive
 - Edit moves that work in field
     - Maybe edit so instead of "if has move" to "if can learn move"
         - Might not be simple since it's .inc and not C